cbmr-data/cbmr-data.github.io/esrum/_sources/usage/filesystem.rst.txt

 is furthermore time-limited: Your access expires about 10 hours after logging in.

-It is therefore recommended to always copy data that you are working on to an existing project folder.
+It is therefore recommended to always copy data that you are working to the corresponding `/projects` folder.
+If you don't have a `/projects` folder, then see the :ref:`p_usage_projects` page for instructions on how to request a new project.
 Never use your home folder for this and remember that projects have to be audited (indicated by the ``-AUDIT`` suffix) if you are working on sensitive/protected data.